 ARTICLE FOUR: DUTIES AND RESPONSIBILITIES

 Duties.
-Pursuant to PU Code § 326.2 and PU Code § 8389, the California Wildfire Safety Advisory Board shall do all of the following:
+Pursuant to PU Code § 326.2, the California Wildfire Safety Advisory Board shall do both of the following:

-Develop and make recommendations annually to Energy Safety regarding wildfire safety and mitigation performance metrics annually, by June 30 each year.

-Develop and make recommendations annually to Energy Safety regarding the contents of wildfire mitigation plans pursuant to PU Code § 326 by June 30 each year.

-Review and provide comments and advisory opinions to each local publicly-owned electric utility and electrical cooperative regarding the content and sufficiency of its wildfire mitigation plan and make recommendations on how to mitigate wildfire risk.
+Review and provide comments and advisory opinions to local publicly-owned electric utilities and electrical cooperatives regarding the content and sufficiency of their wildfire mitigation plans and recommendations on how to mitigate wildfire risk.

 Provide other advice and recommendations related to wildfire safety as requested by Energy Safety.

-Make recommendations annually to Energy Safety on the appropriate scope and process for assessing the safety culture of an electrical corporation by June 30 each year.

 The Board shall act in an advisory capacity to Energy Safety and local publicly-owned electric utilities and electrical cooperatives regarding wildfire mitigation and risk.